FoundationsOverview

 Embedding Models

 An embedding model is used to convert complex data (like words or images) into a dense vector (a list of numbers) representation, known as an embedding.
 Unlike generative models, embedding models do not generate new text or data.
-Instead, they provide representations of semantic and synactic relationships between entities that can be used as input for other models or other natural language processing tasks.
+Instead, they provide representations of semantic and syntactic relationships between entities that can be used as input for other models or other natural language processing tasks.

 In the next section, you will learn about the difference between models providers and models, and which ones are available in the AI SDK.